Cheapest Full-Coverage Car Insurance in New York (2026)

 New York insurance coverage can be confusing, so here’s a quick guide to common questions about full-coverage protection.

-• Is full-coverage car insurance required in New York?
+• What is the cheapest full-coverage insurance in New York?

-• How much does full-coverage car insurance cost in New York?
+• Should you get minimum or full-coverage car insurance in New York?

 Methodology